abw/badger-utils/manual/sort.md

 ## numberSort(field)

-Function to return a function that will sort an array of objects by comparing the `field` property of each and comparing as floating point numbers.
+Function to return a function that will sort an array of objects by comparing the `field` property of each as floating point numbers.

 ```js